PrithivirajDamodaran/SPLADERunner/README.md

 # Sample passage expansion
 sparse_rep = expander.expand("The Manhattan Project and its atomic bomb helped bring an end to World War II.
-Its legacy of peaceful uses of atomic energy continues to have an impact on history and science.") print(sparse_rep)
+Its legacy of peaceful uses of atomic energy continues to have an impact on history and science.")

+# For solr or elastic or vanilla lucene stores.
+sparse_rep = expander.expand("The Manhattan Project and its atomic bomb helped bring an end to World War II.
+Its legacy of peaceful uses of atomic energy continues to have an impact on history and science.", outformat="lucene")

+print(sparse_rep)

 ```